Air-gapped Edge installation via the Zarf method

 • You have configured the forward proxy, if a forward proxy is required for Edge to connect to Collibra Platform Self-Hosted.
 Contact your network administrator if this is applicable.

-• You will install your Edge site on an EKS cluster that has Zarf deployed.
+• You are installing your Edge site on an EKS or OpenShift cluster that has Zarf deployed.

 Note The AWS Load Balancer Controller is not needed.